-An active clinician and TMAA adjudicator, her varsity treble choir performed at the Bay Area Chorus Invitational in 2011, her varsity tenor/bass performed at the "Hear the Future" Invitational with the Houston Chamber Choir in 2016, and Poseidon Chorale performed at the University of Houston High School Invitational in 2018.
-Soundwaves has been invited to perform again at the U of H Invitational in November, 2022.
+An active clinician and TMAA adjudicator, her varsity treble choir performed at the Bay Area Chorus Invitational in 2011, her varsity tenor/bass performed at the "Hear the Future" Invitational with the Houston Chamber Choir in 2016, and the varsity mixed choirs of Shadow Creek have performed at the University of Houston High School Invitational in 2018 and 2022.

 Jennifer is a past TMEA Region XVII President and served a three year term on the UIL PML committee.
 She is the founder of YOUnity Playground, a social media organization committed to connecting music educators and prioritizing their mental health.
-She resides with her husband John and daughter Lily Kai in Pearland.
+She resides with her husband John and daughters Lily & Penelope in Pearland.

 Mr. Espinoza serves as the Associate Director of Choral Activities at Shadow Creek High School and is the musical director for the all-school musical program.
 This will be the start of his sixth year at Shadow Creek High School.